How to Talk to Teens About Driving Safely

 In North Carolina, the licensing process begins with teens obtaining limited learner permits at age 15.
 The limited learner permit allows a teenager to drive when accompanied by a supervising, licensed driver.

-A teen will need to hold a limited learner permit for 12 months before he or she can apply for a limited provisional license.
+A teenager will need to hold a limited learner permit for 12 months before they can apply for a limited provisional license.
 A teen with a limited provisional license is allowed to drive unaccompanied between the hours of 9 a.m. and 5 p.m.
 Certain exceptions exist for school and volunteer efforts.

 Licensing in North Carolina has levels.
 A teenager needs to avoid traffic tickets to avoid possible penalties that can impact the ability to graduate to the next level.
 Generally, a teenager must complete both the limited learner and limited provisional phases before the teen can be issued a full provisional license.
 A teen who does not complete these requirements will not be able to obtain a full license until he or she turns 18.